Quick information on Cambodian visa, transportation, travel routes. What to expect and avoid. Hotels. Costs.

 For detailed information Click here: How To Go To Cambodia from Vietnam.

 Click link below to find hotels in Phnom Penh, prior to your bus trip.

-2. One Overland THAILAND TO CAMBODIA Route:
+One of the Two Popular Overland Route from THAILAND TO CAMBODIA via Aran-Poipet

 You board a bus (specifically in Bangkok Bus Terminal Chatuchak) or a van (maybe around Kao San Road) in Bangkok.
 The overland trip takes 3 segments of highway travel to reach Phnom Penh or Siem Reap in Cambodia.

 The bus from Bangkok will take you to the bus station in the border-town of Aranyaprathet (Thailand) where you get local transport (typically a motorcycle drawn carriage) to the Thailand-Cambodia border entry-point, specifically in the vicinity of the Thailand immigration border-exit checkpoint, which is about 6 kilometers (about 4 miles) away from the Aranyaprathet Bus Station.
 If you took a van instead of a bus from Bangkok, you will be offloaded not at the Aranyaprathet bus station but at a restaurant (that also serves as a "van parking station") that is about 800 meters away from the Thailand-Cambodia border entry-point.
 You walk from this restaurant to the Thailand immigration border-exit checkpoint.